Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Numerical Results

 We now solve Test 2 to compute the vector of functionals $\{\mathcal{F}_{\tau_{i,0} }\}_{i=1}^{I_0}$ which are integrals of the scalar flux over each cell of the coarsest grid $G_0$.
-To optimize these computations, the algorithm determines the number of realizations based on the cell with the maximum variance of the functional on each computational level.
+To optimize these computations, the algorithm determines the number of realizations based on the cell with the maximum functional variance at each computational level.
 Tables \ref{tab:mlmc_1e4_cell_max_var} and \ref{tab:mlmc_1e4_cell_max_var_losm} present the obtained results.
 In this case, the algorithms require more realizations compared to calculations with optimization of a single functional $\mathcal{F}_{\tau_{8,0} }$ (see Tables \ref{tab:mlmc_1e4_cell_8} and \ref{tab:mlmc_1e4_cell_8_losm}).
-This difference is expected as the coarse cell in this test above was not the one with the highest variance.
+This difference is expected, as the coarse cell in the test above was not the one with the highest variance.
 The convergence parameters $\alpha$, $\beta$, and the weak convergence are calculated for every functional $\mathcal{F}_{\tau_{i,0}}$.
 The minimum values of $\alpha$ and $\beta$ are listed.
-Values of $\alpha$ is slightly smaller than in the previous tests and $\beta$ of the MLMC-HQD method is significantly smaller.
+Values of $\alpha$ are slightly smaller than in the previous tests, and $\beta$ of the MLMC-HQD method is significantly smaller.
 We note that $\beta > \gamma$ remains true for every computational cell.
-In addition, the maximum of the weak convergence check across all cells is analyzed to ensure that the error converges for all cells in the problem.
-The results show the weak convergence check fails for MLMC-HQD method in the case $c_2=0.1$ and $\varepsilon=5\times 10^{-5}$ meaning additional computational level should be added if we want to guarantee convergence under the MLMC theorem.
+In addition, the maximum weak-convergence check across all cells is analyzed to ensure that the error converges throughout the problem domain.
+The results show the weak convergence check fails for MLMC-HQD method in the case $c_2=0.1$ and $\varepsilon=5\times 10^{-5}$ ( $\max W_{\hat \ell, i} > \frac{\varepsilon}{\sqrt{2}} = 3.5 \times 10^{-5}$) meaning additional computational level should be added to guarantee convergence under the MLMC theorem.